eembc/coremark/README.md

 # Submitting Results

 CoreMark results can be submitted on the web.
-Open a web browser and go to https://www.eembc.org/coremark/login.php?url=enter_score.php.
+Open a web browser and go to the [submission page](https://www.eembc.org/coremark/submit.php).
 After registering an account you may enter a score.

 # Run Rules
 What is and is not allowed.